 "Once a criminal, always a criminal, no matter what anybody says!"

-"Can't you see that Rupert might have actually seen the error of his ways?"
+"Can't you see that Rupert might have actually seen the error of

 "No. He has not!
 Everyone who commits murder should be killed themsevles".